 If you changed your mailing address after you filed your last return, you should use Form 8822, Change of Address, to notify the IRS of the change.
 Showing a new address on Form 4868 will not update your record.
-You can get IRS forms by calling 1-800-TAX-FORM (1-800-829-3676).
-You can also download forms at IRS.gov.
+You can download or order IRS forms at www.irs.gov/formspubs.